Battle of Blackstock's Farm

-The Battle of Blackstock's Farm, a military engagement of the American Revolutionary War, took place in what today is Union County, South Carolina, a few miles from Cross Anchor, on November 20, 1780.
+The Battle of Blackstock's Farm, also called Blackstock's Plantation, Blackstock's Hill, and Blackstocks, a military engagement of the American Revolutionary War, took place in what today is Union County, South Carolina, a few miles from Cross Anchor, on November 20, 1780.

 The battle marked the first time during the war that an American militia had defeated British regulars, although they outnumbered British troops three to one and fought from a prepared position rather than in the field.

 Background

 After the defeat of Major Patrick Ferguson and the destruction or capture of his entire military force of 900 men at the Battle of Kings Mountain the previous month, the sparsely settled Carolina Backcountry had come increasingly under the control of the Patriots.

-Lieutenant General Charles Cornwallis, British commander in the Southern theater, ordered his subordinate Lieutenant Colonel Banastre Tarleton to abandon his chase of the guerrilla commander Brigadier General Francis Marion and instead disrupt the activities of Patriot militia Brigadier General Thomas Sumter, thereby returning confidence to Backcountry Tories.
+Lieutenant General Charles Cornwallis, British commander in the Southern theater, ordered Lieutenant Colonel Banastre Tarleton and his British Legion to abandon the chase of the guerrilla commander Brigadier General Francis Marion and instead disrupt the activities of Patriot militia Brigadier General Thomas Sumter, thereby returning confidence to Backcountry Tories.
 Meanwhile, Sumter had been gathering partisan volunteers and now had a thousand men under his command.

 Preliminaries

 On November 18, Tarleton's British Legion dragoons and the mounted infantry of the 63d Regiment were bathing and watering their horses on the Broad River when some of Sumter's raiders fired at them from the opposite bank.
 The British brought up a 3-pounder "grasshopper" field gun and easily scattered the partisans.
 Putting his men across the river in flat boats that night, he pressed Sumter hard the next day.
 Tarleton's advance guard caught up to Sumpter's force the next evening, forcing them to make a stand.
 Fortunately for Sumter, a deserter from the 63d Regiment had revealed Tarleton's plans and location.

 Although Sumter now had a thousand Backcountry militiamen, Tarleton had more than five hundred regulars under his command, including three hundred regulars.
 Sumter and his colonels decided the best course was to find a strong defensive position and wait for Tarleton to attack them.
 Colonel Thomas Brandon, who knew the area, suggested the nearby farm of William Blackstock, a homestead on the hills above the Tyger River.
 The land had been cleared, providing fields of fire and room for maneuver, and the outbuildings—solid log structures made of hardwood—were not chinked and thus provided "narrow but convenient openings for men firing from behind cover."
-Tarleton’s troops would have to advance in the open over fences and a creek to engage Sumter’s defensive positions.
+Tarleton's troops would have to advance in the open over fences and a creek to engage Sumter's defensive positions.